translate/translate/docs/guides/using_csv2po.rst

 Only run it without -t if you are dealing with a partial part of the PO that you will merge back using a :doc:`/commands/pomerge`.

-Note (1): running csv2po using the input PO files as templates give spurious results.
+.. note:: Running csv2po using the input PO files as templates give spurious results.
 It should probably be made to work but doesn't

-Note (2): you might have encoding problems with the returned files.
-Use the --charset option to convert the file from another encoding (all PO files are created using UTF-8).
+.. note:: You might have encoding problems with the returned files.
+Use the ``--charset`` option to convert the file from another encoding (all PO files are created using UTF-8).
 Usually Windows user will be using something like WINDOWS-1250.
 Check the file after conversion to see that characters are in fact correct if not try another encoding.

 .. _pages/toolkit/using_csv2po#checking_the_new_po_files: